5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Take the cement-soaked fabric and drape it over the basketball

-Spread out each corner of the fabric by hand, adjusting carefully to fully cover half of the basketball.
-At the same time, use your hands to smooth the surface so the fabric lies flat against the ball.
+Spread each corner of the fabric outward by hand, adjusting until it fully covers the top half of the ball.
+Smooth the surface flat against the ball.

 Spread out each corner of the fabric by hand, smooth the surface so the fabric lies flat against the ball